Have a big test coming up? Or maybe you need to master a new skill or piece of knowledge for work.

 Self-testing will help you to become more familiar with the information and also help you to identify any areas that you may still need to study.

 In addition, practicing under test conditions can help you to feel more prepared and confident when it comes time for the real thing.
-Simulating the testing environment will help to reduce any anxiety or stress you may feel when taking a test.
+Simulating the testing environment with practice problems will help to reduce any anxiety or stress you may feel when taking a test.

 Make sure you time yourself while taking practice tests so you can get an idea of how much time you need to complete the actual test in.
 This will help to avoid running out of time when the real test happens.